 How are the decisions made about how much support my child will receive?

-Students with Statement of Special Education Needs/EHCP a review meeting is held annually.
+For students with EHCP a review meeting is held annually.

 If after a period of sustained educational support a pupil is not making sufficient progress there will be further consultation with families and support from external agencies will be sought.